dl1bz/deskhpsdr/TROUBLESHOOTING.md

 Close deskHPSDR and remove in the just described directory all *.prop files:<br>
 ```$ rm *.props```<br>

-After removing restart deskHPSDR.
-Unfortunately, you need to do again a complete new setup for your used SDR device.
+After removing restart deskHPSDR. **Unfortunately, you need to do again a complete new setup for your used SDR device**.
 The most problems can be fixed with this action.
 The config files will be generated new from scratch and old or wrong values won't be imported.
 This can be mandatory, if I change code or change variables inside the code.

 ### 3. Your used OS